 Location: 57 Shotover Street, Queenstown

 Opening Hours: Sunday to Friday from 10 am to 9 pm and Saturdays from 10 am to 10 pm

 Price: Single entry is $32 NZD per adult | $22 NZD per child (5-15) | $99 NZD per family (2A+2C) – you can also have unlimited entry for an additional fee.
 Click here to purchase tickets online.

 Another one of the super unique Queenstown experiences is the Shark Hydro Attack Ride.
 The Shark Ride is certainly not for the faint hearted – this crazy ride is a world first, which has you diving into the water, jumping vertically into the air and speeding across the water at speeds of up to 80kph.

 The Shark Ride is said to be somewhere between a fighter jet and a torpedo and each ride is just you and the pilot, so the ride is completely unique to you.
 Go as hard or as soft as you like.

 Each ride lasts for around 15 minutes and the minimum age to ride is just 6 years old.

 Location: Rides depart from Lapsley Butson Wharf.
 Queenstown – near Earnslaw Park

 Chill Out at Queenstown Bay Beach

-Queenstown Beach lies by the waterfront.
-Spending time at the beach is one of the best free things to do in New Zealand’s South Island.
+Queenstown Bay Beach lies by the waterfront and spending time here is one of the best free things to do in New Zealand’s South Island.
 It’s the perfect spot to spend a few hours with your family.
 The beach itself looks out to Cecil and Walter Peaks.